 - Other examples include the hydrolysis of fat as this helps in the prevention of them clotting in different parts of the body.

-From being a mere thirst quencher to a facilitator of photosynthesis to becoming a builder or breaker of molecular compounds, we have seen that at the molecular level, water is undeniably essential for living organisms.
+From being a mere thirst quencher to a facilitator of photosynthesis to becoming a builder or breaker of molecular compounds, we have seen that water is undeniably essential for living organisms at the molecular level.
 What do you think are other abilities and uses of this compound?